awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

    1. On the **Configure task and container definitions** page, scroll to the bottom of the page and choose **Configure via JSON**\.

-   1. Paste your task definition JSON into the text area and choose **Save**\.
+   1. Paste your task definition JSON file into the text area and choose **Save**\.

    1. Verify your information and choose **Create**\.

    Scroll to the bottom of the page and choose **Configure via JSON**\.

-1. For **task definition Name**, type a name for your task definition\.
+1. For **task definition Name**, enter a name for your task definition\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.

 1. \(Optional\) For **Task Role**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
 For more information, see [IAM roles for tasks](task-iam-roles.md) and [IAM permissions for Amazon ECS Anywhere](ecs-anywhere-iam.md)\.

 1. \(Optional\) For **Network Mode**, choose the Docker network mode to use for the containers in your task\.
-The available network modes correspond to those described in [Network settings](https://docs.docker.com/engine/reference/run/#/network-settings) in the Docker run reference\.
+The available network modes correspond to those that are described in [Network settings](https://docs.docker.com/engine/reference/run/#/network-settings) in the Docker run reference\.

    The default Docker network mode is `bridge`\.
 If the network mode is set to `none`, you can't specify port mappings in your container definitions, and the task's containers don't have external connectivity\.
 If the network mode is `awsvpc`, the task is allocated an elastic network interface\.
 The `host` and `awsvpc` network modes offer the highest networking performance for containers\.
-This is because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
+This is because they use the Amazon EC2 network stack, instead of the virtualized network stack that's provided by the `bridge` mode\.
 However, exposed container ports are mapped directly to the corresponding host port\.
-Therefore, you cannot take advantage of dynamic host port mappings or run multiple instantiations of the same task on a single container instance if port mappings are used\.
+Therefore, you can't use dynamic host port mappings or run multiple instantiations of the same task on a single container instance if port mappings are used\.

 1. \(Optional\) For **Task execution role**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.